 For the assets held by The Catholic Foundation of Southwest Michigan (the Foundation), a description of the Foundation's investment policies and holdings can be found in the Foundation's financial statements.
-Generally, the Foundation invests in fixed income and equity instruments that are traded in the open market.
-The change in the investment value of assets held at the Foundation, as shown in the table above, has been included in net appreciation of investments in the accompany statement of activities.
+Generally, the Foundation invests in cash, and fixed income and equity instruments that are traded in the open market.
+The change in the investment value of assets held at the Foundation has been included in net appreciation of investments in the accompany statement of activities.